 Statistics and Data Analysis: Overall: use R. Its has the largest ecosystem of statistical packages.

-For frequentist statistics, Python’s statsmodels and Julia’s GLMs, MixedModels and Survival packages give you much of base R and its lmer and survival packages, but neither Julia nor Python have anything like survey.
+- For frequentist statistics, Python’s statsmodels and Julia’s GLMs, MixedModels, Survey and Survival packages give you much of base R and its lmer, survey and survival packages.

 Neural Nets